 1. Leadership is the most important factor in business.
 It is not cash flow, timing, the idea, or the team.
-These are all decisions the leadership makes, not to mention the culture.
+These are all decisions the leadership makes.

-2. Setting a healthy culture increases collaboration and performance, and innovates better.
+2. Setting a healthy trusting culture with a shared vision and values increases performance and collaboration, and innovates better.
 I would bet on a healthy culture with no plan before I would bet on a toxic culture with a good plan.
 But nothing is stopping a leader from developing a healthy culture with a good plan.
-Check the Communications Skills page for some great tactics to help the culture.

-4. Calm, clear, courageous, and compassionate communication is the best leadership behavior, followed closely by values-based decision-making with truth, purpose, and goals.
+4. Calm, clear, courageous, and compassionate communication is the most important skill for a leader, a healthy culture, and for innovation, followed closely by values-based decision-making with truth, purpose, and goals.
 Embracing the truth is a is a common denominator for success that I have noticed is emphasized in all great business books I've read.
-I submit embracing the truth is critical for any decision we make.
+I submit embracing the truth is important for any decision we make.

 Culture is the emotional environment of an organization.
 There have been studies that show a "spartan" physical environment that is bare and has few thrills can bring out higher performance.
-There have also been studies that show high value environments can bring out higher performance.
-Of course, high value environments will attract high level talent.
-I submit the primary difference is the vision and values of the environment, or its purpose.
+There have also been studies that show high value environments can bring out higher performance, possibly because high value environments attract high level talent.

 The book Good to Great studied businesses that had extraordinary growth in their performance and value, and highlights many principles.
 One of the principles of a good to great business is developing a culture of discipline, where disciplined people apply disciplined thought and take disciplined action.